-- In relation to targeted financial sanctions and the financing of terrorism/ proliferation of weapons of mass destruction, practices must take note of and comply with their legal obligations, which include considering the need to make STRs. - Targeted financial sanctions are a specific type of sanctions decided by the UNSC for freezing funds, financial assets and economic resources owned or controlled, directly or indirectly, by designated individuals or entities and for preventing funds, financial assets or economic resources from being made available to such individuals and entities.
+- 650.1 In relation to targeted financial sanctions and the financing of terrorism/ proliferation of weapons of mass destruction, practices must take note of and comply with their legal obligations, which include considering the need to make STRs. - 650.1.1 Targeted financial sanctions are a specific type of sanctions decided by the UNSC for freezing funds, financial assets and economic resources owned or controlled, directly or indirectly, by designated individuals or entities, and for preventing funds, financial assets or economic resources from being made available to such individuals and entities.
 Practices may refer to sanctions lists maintained by the UNSC and its Sanctions Committees.
-The lists are available on the webpages of the relevant UN committees. - The UNSO empowers the Hong Kong SAR Chief Executive to make regulations to implement sanctions decided by the UNSC, including targeted financial sanctions against individuals or entities designated by the UNSC or its committees.
-Designated individuals and entities may be specified by notice published in the Government Gazette ("Gazette") or on the website of the Commerce and Economic Development Bureau ("CEDB"). - In accordance with the regulations made under the UNSO, it is an offence to make available any funds or other financial assets or economic resources to, or for the benefit of, such designated persons or entities, as well as those acting on their behalf, at their direction, or owned or controlled by them; or to deal with any funds, other financial assets or economic resources belonging to, or owned or controlled by, such persons and entities, except under the authority of a licence granted by the Chief Executive.
-Offenders are subject to a maximum sentence of 7 years' imprisonment and an unlimited fine.
+The lists are available on the webpages of the relevant UN committees. - 650.1.2 The UNSO empowers the Hong Kong Chief Executive to make regulations to implement sanctions decided by the UNSC, including targeted financial sanctions against individuals or entities designated by the UNSC or its committees.
+Designated individuals and entities may be specified by notice published in the Government Gazette ("Gazette") or on the website of the Commerce and Economic Development Bureau ("CEDB"). - 650.1.3 In accordance with the regulations made under the UNSO, it is an offence to make available any funds or other financial assets or economic resources to, or for the benefit of, such designated persons or entities, as well as those acting on their behalf, at their direction, or owned or controlled by them; or to deal with any funds, other financial assets or economic resources belonging to, or owned or controlled by, such persons and entities, except under the authority of a licence granted by the Chief Executive.
+Offenders are subject to a maximum sentence of seven years' imprisonment and an unlimited fine.
 These prohibitions are relevant not only to FIs, but also to DNFBPs, including accountants, and practices must take steps to keep themselves informed of the current list of designated individuals and entities.
-For enquiries about licence applications, practices should approach CEDB. - The Institute may inform members from time to time of designations published in the Gazette or on the website of CEDB, pursuant to regulations made under the UNSO. - 650.1.5 Practices must conduct name checks of their clients and their beneficial owners against the latest lists of the designated individuals and entities. - For lists of designated persons, reference may be made to various sources.
+For enquiries about licence applications, practices should approach CEDB. - 650.1.4 The Institute or the AFRC may inform practices from time to time of designations published in the Gazette or on the website of CEDB, pursuant to regulations made under the UNSO. - 650.1.5 Practices must conduct name checks of their clients and their beneficial owners against the latest lists of the designated individuals and entities. - 650.1.6 For lists of designated persons, reference may be made to various sources.
 In addition to the UNSC designations, these may include relevant designations by other significant overseas authorities.
 While practices do not normally have any obligation under Hong Kong laws to have regard to unilateral sanctions imposed by other organisations or authorities in other jurisdictions, practices operating internationally will need to be aware of the scope and focus of relevant sanctions regimes in those jurisdictions.
 Where these sanctions regimes may affect their operations, practices should consider the possible implications and take appropriate measures, such as including relevant overseas designations in their database for screening purposes, where applicable.